Skip to main content

 What is anxiety?

-Feeling worried or nervous is a natural and normal emotion.
-Many children feel anxious about things like tests or competitions.
-Anxiety can show itself in physical symptoms too, including a racing heartbeat and muscle tension.
+Feeling worried or nervous is a normal emotion.
+Many children and adolescents feel anxious about things like tests or competitions.
+Anxiety can show itself in physical sensations, too, including a racing heartbeat and muscle tension.

-Usually, anxiety is actually helpful.
-It’s the body’s way of preparing you to deal with stress or keep you alert so you can do your best in challenging situations.
+Anxiety can actually be helpful.
+It’s the body’s way of preparing to deal with stress or staying alert during challenging situations.

-In children and teenagers, anxiety becomes a problem when the feeling is out of proportion to the situation, gets worse over time, and keeps negatively affecting daily life.
-Excessive anxiety is one of the most common mental health conditions in children — anxiety disorders affect 30 percent of children.
+In children and adolescents, anxiety becomes a problem when the feeling is out of proportion to the situation, gets worse over time and negatively affects daily life.
+Excessive anxiety – or anxiety disorder – is one of the most common mental health conditions in children and adolescents, affecting about 30% of this population.

-Anxiety disorders are serious mental health problems that can emerge ‘out of the blue’ or develop gradually.
+Anxiety disorders are serious mental health problems that can emerge suddenly or develop gradually.
 Common types of anxiety disorders include:

 • Generalized anxiety — excessive daily or near-daily worry about many things; often includes physical symptoms, such as headaches, chest pain and stomachaches.